Error Handling

 In this code,

-writing do throws(StatisticsError)
+writing do throws(StatisticsError) indicates that

-values as its errors.
+the do-catch statement throws StatisticsError values as its errors.

-Like other do
+Like other do-catch statements,

-clause can either handle every possible error
+the catch clause can either handle every possible error

 or propagate unhandled errors for some surrounding scope to handle.